ionic-zone/ionic.zone/content.md

 * How to display PDFs in Ionic apps = pdf.js and build a viewer into your app
 * How to download PDFs in Ionic apps
 * How to use jQuery in a Ionic project?
+* How to use mailto: and tel: Links in Ionic on Android and iOS
+* How to use mailto: and tel: Links in Ionic (with WKWebView) on Android and iOS
+* How to add a database to an Ionic project?
+* How to install a specific cordova-android version that is not released yet?

 #### Interface
+* Using Lottie Animations in Ionic

 #### Navigation
 #### Data
 ##### Persistence